-To the Honorable Mayor, Commissioners and Citizens of the City of Belle Isle, Florida:
+To the Honorable Mayor, Commissioners, and Citizens of the City of Belle Isle, Florida:

-We are pleased to submit the Annual Comprehensive Financial Report of the City of Belle Isle, Florida for the fiscal year ended September 30, 2021.
-State law requires that all general-purpose local governments publish, within nine months of the close of each fiscal year, a complete set of financial statements presented in conformity with generally accepted accounting principles (GAAP) and audited in accordance with auditing standards generally accepted in the United States, by a firm of licensed certified public accountants.
+We are pleased to submit the Annual Comprehensive Financial Report of the City of Belle Isle, Florida, for the fiscal year ending September 30, 2022.
+State law requires that all general-purpose local governments publish, within nine months of the close of each fiscal year, a complete set of financial statements presented in conformity with generally accepted accounting principles (GAAP) and audited by auditing standards generally accepted in the United States, by a firm of licensed, certified public accountants.
 This report is issued pursuant to that requirement, as well as to provide transparency and accountability.

 This report consists of management's representations concerning the finances of the City of Belle Isle, Florida.
-Consequently, management assumes full responsibility for the completeness and reliability of all of the information presented in this report.
-To provide a reasonable basis for making these representations, management of the City of Belle Isle has established a comprehensive internal control framework that is designed both to protect the City's assets from loss, theft, or misuse and to compile sufficient reliable information for the preparation of the City of Belle Isle's financial statements in conformity with GAAP.
-Because the cost of internal controls should not outweigh their benefits, the City of Belle Isle's comprehensive framework of internal controls has been designed to provide reasonable rather than absolute assurance that the financial statements will be free from material misstatement.
+Consequently, management assumes full responsibility for the completeness and reliability of all the information presented in this report.
+To provide a reasonable basis for making these representations, the management of the City of Belle Isle has established a comprehensive internal control framework that is designed both to protect the City's assets from loss, theft, or misuse and to compile sufficient reliable information for the preparation of the City of Belle Isle's financial statements in conformity with GAAP.
+Because the cost of internal controls should not outweigh their benefits, the City of Belle Isle's comprehensive internal controls framework has been designed to provide reasonable rather than absolute assurance that the financial statements will be free from material misstatement.
 As management, we assert that, to the best of our knowledge and belief, this financial report is complete and reliable in all material respects.

-The City of Belle Isle's financial statements have been audited by McDirmit Davis, LLC, a firm of licensed certified public accountants.
-The goal of the independent audit was to provide reasonable assurance that the financial statements of the City of Belle Isle for the fiscal year ended September 30, 2021 are free of material misstatement.
-The independent audit involved examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and significant estimates made by management; and evaluating the overall financial statement presentation.
-The independent auditor concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that the City of Belle Isle's financial statements for the fiscal year ended September 30, 2021 are fairly presented in conformity with GAAP.
+McDirmit Davis, LLC, a licensed, certified public accountant firm, has audited the City of Belle Isle's financial statements.
+The goal of the independent audit was to provide reasonable assurance that the financial statements of the City of Belle Isle for the fiscal year ended September 30, 2022, are free of material misstatement.
+The independent audit involved examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+Based upon the audit, the independent auditor concluded that there was a reasonable basis for rendering an unmodified opinion that the City of Belle Isle's financial statements for the fiscal year ended September 30, 2022, are fairly presented in conformity with GAAP.
 The independent auditor's report is presented as the first component of the financial section of this report.

-GAAP require that management provide a narrative introduction, overview, and analysis to accompany the basic financial statements in the form of Management's Discussion and Analysis (MD&A).
+GAAP requires that management provide a narrative introduction, overview, and analysis to accompany the basic financial statements in the form of Management's Discussion and Analysis (MD&A).
 This letter of transmittal is designed to complement the MD&A and should be read in conjunction with it.
-The City of Belle Isle's MD&A can be found immediately following the report of the independent auditors.
+The City of Belle Isle's MD&A can be found immediately following the independent auditors' report.